aws-samples/serverless-patterns/eventbridge-bedrock-s3-aoss/README.md

 aws scheduler get-schedule --name BedrockKBDataSourceSyncSchedule --group BedrockKBSyncScheduleGroup --query 'State' --output text
 ```
 ### Upload Document(s) to S3 Bucket
 Upload a sample pdf document to S3 bucket that is configured as the KB Datasource.
 You can provide your own or use one of the pdfs provided in  ```examples``` folder.
-You can find the bucketname in the Outputs section of the CDK command output from the BedrockKBStack
+You can find the bucketname in the Outputs section of the CDK command output of the BedrockKBStack
 > [!NOTE]
-> Substitute the `bucket_name` found in the CDK Output section of the `cdk deploy` command output of the `BedrockKBStack`
+> Substitute the value from `BedrockKBStack.bucketname` found in the Outputs section of the `cdk deploy` command output of the `BedrockKBStack`

 ```
 aws s3 cp examples/2022-Shareholder-Letter.pdf s3://<BedrockKBStack.bucketname>